Benchmarking the Performance of your Customer Service Department

 - % Calls answered within service level time

-- After deciding what to compare, a research must be performed and data must be collected.
+- After deciding what to compare, research must be performed and data must be collected.
 Information can be accessed directly by conducting interviews with the benchmarking partners, or by making site visits at the benchmarked companies, or indirectly by getting feedback from the competitors’ customers, or by performing mystery client interactions with the customer service department.

 - Once the data is collected, the benchmarking team should analyze the processes and strategy and be able to identify the best practices of a performant customer service department.